 Maintain a friendly tone while speaking, not too loud or too soft.
 Don’t speak too fast or mumble the words.
 Key is to be slow enough to be heard clearly.

-Don’t hold your hands behind your back as in school or in attention as if in the military.
+Avoid holding your hands behind your back as in school, or in attention as if in the military.
 Relax and allow your hands to emphasize what you speak.

 Respect the Audience

 Whether it's a small team or a large auditorium, respect the podium and respect your audience.
 Respect sends positive vibes in the room.

 Don’t hover over a particular point for too long.
 The minute you feel you're losing your audience, switch to the next point or play a one-minute game.